Thursday 21st & Friday 22nd March 2024, QEII Conference Centre, Westminster, London.

 Paediatric outcomes of hydrocephalus

-Mr Zubair Tahir Consultant Paediatric Neurosurgeon, Great Ormond Street Children Hospital, London UK
+Mr Dulanka Silva, Consultant Paediatric Neurosurgeon, Great Ormond Street Hospital for Children, London, UK

 Q&A